isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 In this section we will go through [four categories of chart types][chart 1]: comparison, composition, relationship and distribution charts.

-The [four main questions][chart 2] to help you decide which chatr type to use are:
+The [four main questions][chart 2] to help you decide which chart type to use are:
 - Do you want to display **composition** of something?
 - Do you want to **compare** values or show differences over time?
 - Do you want to better understand the **relationship** between two or more variables?